rja907/BlogGit/README.md

 To support navigation in the application by tying different components 'to' different paths!

-Also, we used the React-Router with Action Creators!
+Also, I used the React-Router with Action Creators!

 #### ownProps